 - Weight7.6 pounds

 Rollerblade Zetrablade Men’s Adult Fitness Inline Skate offers unrivaled comfort and support for the beginner skater.
-These men’s roller blades have exceptional grip and roll with ease.
-They also have a supportive low balance shell to help keep you on your feet and the secure, convenient enclosure mean these skates will stay snugly on your feet.
+These men’s rollerblades have exceptional grip and roll with ease.
+They also have a supportive low balance shell to help keep you on your feet and the secure, convenient enclosure means these skates will stay snugly on your feet.

 Great for beginners and casual skaters